A trust-region method for optimal control of ODEs with continuous-or-off controls and TV regularization: Control problems with continuous-or-off controls and TV regularization

 The utilization of the value function and the separation of $\Delta$ and $\BB$ have a further advantage.
 Once we have computed $\Phi$ and $\Psi$, we can optimize the model $m_{u,\Delta}$ over a smaller trust region with radius $\hat\BB \le \BB$.
 That is, the minimizer $\hat u$ of

 can be obtained by replacing $\BB$ by $\hat\BB$ in \eqref{eq:computation_of_solution}.
 Note that this is computationally cheap and does not require the expensive recomputation of $\Phi$ and $\Psi$.
-This separation of $\Delta$ and $\BB$ gives rise to \cref{alg:TRM_outer_solver_2} which is a variation of \cref{alg:ATRM}.
+The separation of $\Delta$ and $\BB$ and the possible fast reevaluation for smaller trust-region radii $\BB$ give rise to \cref{alg:TRM_outer_solver_2} which is a variation of \cref{alg:ATRM}.
 Note that the convergence of \cref{alg:TRM_outer_solver_2} is not covered directly by the convergence analysis of \cref{thm:OC_iterate_convergence}.
-In our numerical experiments, however, it performed better than the fixed coupling $\Delta_n = \BB_n$ (or $\Delta_n = c \BB_n$ with fixed $c > 0$) which is required by \cref{thm:OC_iterate_convergence}.
+The investigation of convergence guarantees of \cref{alg:TRM_outer_solver_2} is subject to future research.